-Colors can be separated into two main categories, warm colors and cool colors.
+Colors can be separated into two main categories; warm and cool colors.
 What colors are classed as warm, and what colors are classed as cool and how can they influence us?

 The Color Wheel – Color Theory

-Cool Colors – The primary cool color is Blue.
-The main secondary cool colors are Green, Purple and Violet hues.
+Cool Colors – The primary cool color is blue.
+The main secondary cool colors are green and purple hues.
 Gray is considered a neutral cool color.

 Warm Color Influences

-Warm colors can increase energy levels, physical and mental, speed up heart rates and increase blood pressure, encourage impulsiveness, increases our appetites and generally encourages expression of emotions.
+Warm colors can increase energy levels, physical and mental, speed up heart rates and increase blood pressure, encourage impulsiveness, increase our appetites and generally encourage expression of emotions.

 Cool colors generally have a calming and relaxing influence.
 They can lower heart rate and blood pressure and discourage aggressive and impulsive behaviors.
 Cool colors are generally believed to suppress emotions and appetites.

-Warm colors also give the impression of warmth or heat, while cool colors can actually make us feel cold or cooler than the current temperature, hence the labels, warm and cool colors based on their influences.
+Warm colors also give the impression of warmth or heat, while cool colors can actually make us feel cold or cooler than the current temperature.
+Hence the labels, warm and cool colors are based on their influences.

 You should be able to test this for yourself using the image.
-It may take a few repeat attempts but you should begin to notice a difference in how your eyes perceive the two colors or wave lengths.
+It may take a few repeated attempts, but you should begin to notice a difference in how your eyes perceive the two colors or wave lengths.